simonguozirui/simonguozirui.github.io/README.md

 ###Hi,there!
-This is Simon Zirui Guo's personal website.
+This is Simon Zirui Guo's personal website/portofolio.
 ###You can also access it by going to [simonguo.tech](https://simonguozirui.github.io/).
 ####Contact Me at:
 [E-mail](simonguozirui@gmail.com)